-Based on the construction schedule for three wharves with each occurring within a 2-year duration in 2021-2022, 2023-2024, and 2027-2028, respectively, the total emissions presented in Error!
-Reference source not found. through Error!
-Reference source not found. for single wharf construction were evenly distributed over the construction months within the 2-calendar year schedule for each wharf.
+Based on the construction schedule for three wharves with each occurring within a 2-year duration in 2021-2022, 2023-2024, and 2027-2028, respectively, the total emissions presented in Table 2-1 through Table 2-3 for single wharf construction were evenly distributed over the construction months within the 2-calendar year schedule for each wharf.
 However, the dredging schedule will not follow the same schedule as the construction of the wharves.
 To reduce project cost, dredging equipment that will be deployed around the same time for the Houston Ship Channel expansion will be used for this project as well.
 This means that most of the dredging will occur in the first year (2021).
 The remaining emissions from the dredge and supporting vessels are evenly distributed over the construction months within the 2-calendar year schedule for each wharf.
 The wharf construction and dredging annual emissions are summarized in Table 2-5.